-Retirees can return to work at the discretion of an employer under certain conditions either through TRS’s permanent return-to-work programs that apply to all TRS employers or temporary changes currently in effect that apply only for school districts.
-All return-to-work programs are limited by law and are an option for employers.
-Both the permanent and temporary programs are outlined below.
+Retirees can return to work at the discretion of an employer under certain conditions through TRS’s return-to-work programs that apply to all TRS employers.
+All return-to-work programs are limited by law and are used at the employer’s discretion.
+Return-to-work requirements also apply to someone working as an independent contractor for a TRS employer or for a third party that is contracting with a TRS employer.

 Rules for TRS retirees returning to work with a TRS employer are made up of Kentucky Revised Statutes 161.605 and the the Kentucky Administrative Regulations.
 The law and regulations govern in the event of any unintended conflict between them and the information on this page and its links.
 Rules also differ based on when a person retired and for what type of TRS employer the retiree intends to work.
 A TRS 1, TRS 2 or TRS 3 retiree returning to work in a new account on or after Jan.
 1, 2022, will be in a TRS 4 account; TRS 4 retirees are not eligible for a return-to-work account.
 The links below cover most situations retirees will face.
 Less-common situations are described below.